Wander Women Israel:

 As with all Wander Women Retreats, we seek to be mindful travelers in our destination by partnering with small, locally-owned businesses and traveling as low-waste as possible.

-• Seven nights accommodation
+• Seven nights of unique shared accommodation

 • Two meals a day